-I may not know much as a dog.
-But one thing I know very well is that I’m lucky to have a loving and caring family.
-Unfortunately, not every dog is as lucky as me.
-There are many dogs out there who are unwanted or mistreated, and it’s up to the humans to help as many of them as possible.
+A lot of dogs we know belong in a loving and caring family.
+Unfortunately, not every dog is as lucky.
+There are still many dogs out there who are unwanted or mistreated, and it's up to the humans to help as many of them as possible.

 In ways big and small, you can give back to dogs in your community.
 If you are wondering how you can do your part, choose one of these seven ways to get started!